-3. Intangible Assets
+3. Intangible Asset

-The Company recorded a long-lived contract intangible asset as a result of the Merger, related to the license agreement with Gossamer Bio.
-Inc., which was assumed in the Merger.
+The Company recorded a long-lived contract intangible asset as a result of the Merger, related to the Gossamer License Agreement, which was assumed in the Merger.
 In accordance with GAAP, for asset acquisitions, the excess purchase price over the fair value of the acquired assets and liabilities was ascribed to the acquired contract intangible asset.
 Due to the significant excess purchase price being allocated over the fair value of the acquired contract intangible asset, the Company determined that an indicator of impairment was present.
 The contract intangible asset was assessed for recoverability using an undiscounted cash flow model, which resulted in undiscounted cash flows below the carrying amount.
-The Company therefore recognized an impairment of \$74.2 million to bring the carrying amount of the contract intangible asset down to its estimated fair value of \$3.9 million.
+At the Effective Time, the Company recognized an impairment of \$74.2 million to bring the carrying amount of the contract intangible asset down to its estimated fair value of \$3.9 million.
 The fair value estimate of the intangible asset relates to contingent cash flows expected from the out-licensing arrangement, of which 90% of any future net cash proceeds will be remitted to CVR Holders and paid through the CVRs.
 The estimated useful life of the intangible asset is approximately 14.3 years.
-Amortization expense was \$68,000 for the three months ended March 31, 2022.
-No intangible asset or amortization expense was recorded in the three months ended March 31, 2021.